jvcByte/AIsilo/README.md

 # FileIt

-A decentralized, blockchain-based secure data encrypting and storage platform built on BlockDAG.
+A decentralized, blockchain-based secure data encrypting and storage platform built on Hedera network.

 ## 🎯 Mission